 The Bounty Hunter Junior is as simple as it gets and is by far the most popular (and cheapest) metal detector for young kids.
 It has both adjustable sensitivity and adjustable discrimination.
 So if you have a very young child just looking to get his feet wet in this hobby, this machine might be for you.

-As you can see from the photo above, there are two knobs and a meter – that’s it.
-The knob on the left powers the machine on and adjusts the sensitivity.
+There are two knobs and a meter – that’s it.
+The knob on the left powers the machine on and adjusts the sensitivity level.
 The knob on the right adjusts the amount of discrimination.

 Discrimination is a great feature to have because it gives you the ability to ignore low conductive metal objects like iron.
 Imagine the disappointment on your child’s face when they dig up an old rusty nail!
 The discrimination feature will prevent that from happening.
 Finally, the meter is a visual indication of how strong your signal is.
 This can help you determine how deep the target may be in the ground.